Terms apply to American Express benefits and offers. Visit americanexpress.com to learn more.

 When you spend on the Chase Sapphire Preferred® Card, you will earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.

 While this may sound underwhelming compared to the U.S. Bank Altitude® Go Visa Signature® Card's 4X earning rate on takeout, food delivery and dining, you should consider the broad range of merchants that fall under Chase's travel category: airlines, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds, passenger trains, buses, taxis, limousines, ferries, toll bridges and highways and parking lots and garages.

 With these broad categories, someone who travels regularly can accumulate Chase Ultimate Rewards® points quickly.
-To get started, you can Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 when you redeem through Chase Ultimate Rewards®.
-Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
+To get started, you can Our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.

 FAQs about U.S. Bank Altitude® Go Visa Signature® Card Card

 Do U.S. Bank credit cards cover car rental insurance?